-The CPR arrived in the summer of 1883 just as the Dominion Land Survey was completing its work in the Calgary area.
-As in most of western Canada, the land was divided into a grid pattern of townships comprising 36 square sections each, with each section containing 640 acres of land.
 Inglewood, Ramsay, and Alyth/Bonnybrook lie within sections 11, 12, 13, and 14 in Township 24, Range 1, West of the 5th Meridian.
-Sections 12 and 14 were designated for agricultural purposes and open to homestead applications; Section 11 was reserved for school use, and Section 13 became CPR property.
+Sections 12 and 14 were designated for agricultural purposes and opened to homesteaders; Section 11 was reserved for school use, and Section 13 became CPR property.